Potential Drug Interactions

 - Pimozide may trigger cardiac events

-Assessing the Risks vs Benefits of SSRIs
+Common Concerns about the Risks and Benefits of SSRIs

 Your Symptoms are Real